bc913/opengl_notes/README.md

 - Avoid changing the contents of the objects that are part of the rendering process.

 ### The Rendering Pipeline
+The collection of distinct stages that transforms a 3D object into a final 2D image.
 It is best explained in the documentation:

 > The Rendering Pipeline is the sequence of steps that are taken by the OpenGL rendering system when the user issues a Drawing Command.
 The pipeline is a sequential series of steps, where each step performs some computation and passes its data to the next step for further processing.
 The OpenGL specification is very clear on the order in which objects are rendered.
 Specifically, objects are rendered in the exact order the user provides.
 While implementations are free to adjust the order internally, the rendered output must be as if it were processed in order.